 The sclerites that cover Wiwaxia vary in shape, number and size depending on specific anatomical region and upon the age of individual organisms - as Wiwaxia displayed infant to adult ontogenesis (development).
 Generally the scleritome is made up of 8 seperate transverse rows of sclerites with each row made up of four distinct regions occupied by clusters of sclerites.
 In addition to these are an anterior cap of leaf shaped sclerites and a distinctive dorso-lateral array of spines (12).

 Each of Wiwaxia's sclerites has a striated, ribbed surface which has led to speculation that the scleritome of Wiwaxia was iridescent and colourful.
 The use of colour for selection, camouflage or warning is thought to have been well established by this period.

 For many years the only known specimens of Wiwaxia were from members of the Burgess Shale locale.
 More recent discoveries have been made from further afield, in the Chezch Republic and China (Zhang, Smith, 2015) illustrating the adaptive success of Wiwaxia during this period.

 The problems of phylum categorisation for Cambrian organisms was famously covered by Steven J. Gould in his book "Wonderful Life".
-Many of the questions presented there are still being debated.
-How did phylums become so distinct and well developed so early on in the history of animal life on the planet?
-How many phylums evolved at this time?
-How many phylums survived and why?
-These are all still largelyunresolved questions.
+Many of the questions presented there are still being debated today.
+Why did so many phyla emerge simultaneouslyso early on in the history of animal life on the planet?
+How many phyla evolved at this time?
+How many phyla survived and why?
+These are all still largely unresolved questions.